 William Thurbon, central to all the Evercirculars, was married but as he remained in Cambridge there is no occasion for his discussing separation or moving or meeting his wife and she is very little mentioned here except when those on leave visit Bill at home.

 Whilst on exercise with the Home Guard on a Girton footpath Tom Germany reports, with a full appreciation of the embarrassment caused, ‘stopping all the sweethearts and inspecting their ID’.

 April 1941 The ARP Cleansing (Clearing?) station ‘is to be a mixed one, the (Commanding?)
 Gas Officer talks of getting the younger VADs to turn out in their bathing suits for practice’ WTT

 July 1941 Re John Covell ‘how is it among the few abbreviations you do know there appears ‘WVS’.
 Who is she?’
 (Women’s Voluntary Service later WRVS)

 November 1941 ‘Stan didn’t seem to manage his fire watching too well, his wife and the Lady Assistant.’

 May 1942 ‘Stan Phillips, on Auxiliary Fire Service duty, was stationed at Girton (Ladies) College.
 He wrote ‘It’s all right chaps, it was during the vacation’.

-The Padre telling of the WAAFs joining his choir, and adding ‘My wife usually comes to choir practice’, a gentle chaperonage for forms sake or to avert the possibility of future ribbing.
+The Padre, telling of the WAAFs joining his choir, added ‘My wife usually comes to choir practice’.
+A gentle chaperonage for forms sake or to avert the possibility of future ribbing.